 - Drupal is too confusing to use.

-- Drupal costs too much money to upkeep.
+- Drupal costs too much money to maintain.

-- WordPress’s editorial process/media management is much easier than in Drupal.
+- WordPress’s editorial process and media management are much easier than Drupal’s.

 - WordPress is more user-friendly and doesn’t require as many custom configurations.